-Growing up in St. Lucia in the early 20th Century, Arthur Lewis witnessed firsthand a territory that was very poor and still dealing with the aftermath of slavery.
-Lewis counts as one of the few economists in the early fifties who placed the economic progress of poorer countries at the forefront of his research.
+Growing up in St. Lucia in the early 20th century, Arthur Lewis witnessed first-hand a territory that was very poor and still dealing with the aftermath of slavery.
+Lewis counts as one of the few economists in the early 50s who placed the economic progress of poorer countries at the forefront of his research.
 He described a model of the economy where a modern capitalist sector and an underdeveloped sector are in tension, leading to long-lasting inequality and lower wages.
-His work on economic development, and theories about why some countries continue to in a cycle of poverty, challenged the thinking of the time.
-Importantly, he reasoned that instead of depriving the poor, investing in them actually pays off and aids a country’s economy.
-The aftereffects of his works were described like those of a blooming flower; they released the seeds from which numerous groundbreaking systems germinated.
+His work on economic development and theories about why some countries continue a cycle of poverty challenged the thinking of the time.
+He reasoned that instead of depriving the poor, investing in them pays off and helps a country’s economy.
+The aftereffects of his works were described like those of a blooming flower; they released the seeds from which numerous groundbreaking systems grew.

 At a glance

 Born: 1915, Castries, St. Lucia

 Prize-winning work: Pioneering work in economic development research with a focus on the causes of poverty in developing countries